omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 ### Challenging in-flight transaction output exit

-To challenge a piggyback on in-flight transaction output show that in-flight exit transaction is included in a Plasma block and a transaction that spends the output:
+To challenge a piggyback on in-flight transaction output show that the in-flight exit transaction is included in a Plasma block and another transaction that spends the output:
 ```
 PaymentExitGame.challengeInFlightExitOutputSpent({
     inFlightTx,